Unifying Search and Recommendation in LLMs via Gradient Multi-Subspace Tuning: Introduction

 However, existing generative methods rely on full fine-tuning, which limits generalization and scalability and leads to substantial computational and memory costs when applied to prevailing large language models (LLMs).
 To address these limitations, recent studies explore parameter-efficient fine-tuning (PEFT) techniques that update only a small subset of parameters (e.g., low-rank adapters or prefix tokens) while keeping most backbone weights frozen, thereby reducing the resource demands of large-scale adaptation~\cite{hu2022lora}.
 Despite these advantages, PEFT presents two critical challenges when applied to unified S\&R tasks: (1) \textbf{Gradient conflicts across tasks.} As shown in Figure~\ref{fig:intro}(a), significant disagreement between task gradients is observed across multiple LLM layers.
 This arises because search and recommendation pursue inherently different objectives: search focuses on modeling query–item relevance within the current query context, whereas recommendation emphasizes capturing long-term user preferences from historical interactions.
 These conflicting optimization signals lead to contradictory gradient directions, resulting in unstable training and degraded performance for both tasks.
 (2) \textbf{Shifts in user intent understanding}.
 During PEFT-based adaptation, overfitting to limited fine-tuning data often induces a semantic distribution shift in the representation space~\cite{fang2024alphaedit}.
 This shift disrupts general-domain knowledge and weakens the model’s intrinsic language understanding and reasoning abilities to interpret user intent.
 Consequently, the model may generate incorrect or inconsistent outputs even for queries it previously handled correctly (see Figure~\ref{fig:intro}(b)).

 To address abovementioned challenges, we introduce a \textbf{G}radi\textbf{e}nt \textbf{M}ulti-\textbf{S}ubspace Tuning (GEMS) framework that unifies S\&R within LLMs while mitigating gradient conflict and preserving general-domain knowledge.
 GEMS is built on the core idea of \textbf{subspace tuning}: rather than updating all parameters along raw gradient directions, it projects gradients into a set of dominant low-rank subspaces learned from gradient statistics for optimization~\cite{zhao2024galore}.
-The resulting updates are then projected back into the full parameter space, substantially reducing the overall tuning cost.
-Compared with PEFT methods, subspace tuning eliminates the restrictive low-rank assumptions imposed by reparameterization~\cite{xia2024assessing} and significantly reduces memory overhead, as only the optimizer states and gradients within the low-rank subspace need to be maintained.
+The resulting updates are then projected back into the full parameter space, substantially reducing training-time memory overhead.
+Compared with PEFT methods, subspace tuning eliminates the restrictive low-rank assumptions imposed by reparameterization~\cite{xia2024assessing} and remains deployment-friendly, as it introduces no additional adapter weights.